networknt/light-doc/content/en/tutorial/proxy/docker.md

 ### proxy.yml

 If you want to run this tutorial on your computer, you have to update the proxy.yml in light-docker/light-proxy/openapi/config folder.

-Here is the config file for my computer which is named joy.
+Here is the config file for my computer, which is named freedom.

 ```yaml
 # Reverse Proxy Handler Configuration